mk7617/quant_research_trading/Risk Parity Portfolio in ETF/README.md

 ---

-## Contact

-Created by [Your Name].
-Feel free to fork, modify, or suggest improvements!

----

 ## Live Trading Bot (IBKR)

 A live trading script is included to automate **monthly rebalancing** of the portfolio using **Interactive Brokers (IBKR)** via the `ib_insync` API.